 - The middle section of the coast shows smaller circles, suggesting weaker spatial effects or more homogeneous communities in this region.

-- The differences in patterns between \(\beta_{sim}\) and \(\beta_{sne}\) suggests that nestedness (neutral-processes) are quite prominent along the west coast.
+- The differences in pattern between \(\beta_{sim}\) and \(\beta_{sne}\) suggest that nestedness (neutral processes) is prominent along the west coast.

 Partitioning of Variance

-function, I partition the variance between the MEM variables and the thermal variables (Peres-Neto et al. 2006; Peres-Neto and Legendre 2010).
+Lastly, I use vegan’s varpart() function to partition the variance between the MEM variables and the thermal variables (Peres-Neto et al. 2006; Peres-Neto and Legendre 2010).

 # These lines of code produce a few figures to visually understand